souldern/souldern.github.io/horticultural-society/SocietyContacts.md

 * Secretary &ndash; Diana Stephens (01869 346692)

-The President of the Society is Sam Allen.
+The President of the Society is John Bailey

 Please [Click here](mailto:shs@souldern.org) to email the society or use the [Website Contact Form](/home/contact-website).